site.btaUPDATED Health Minister Orders Urgent Inspections on Energy Powder Sales

 An official report on the specified products was filed to the Health Ministry on August 26.
 Consequently, expert opinions were solicited from the National Council on Narcotic Substances and the National Centre for Public Health and Analyses.

 The Council for Electronic Media (CEM) has received reports concerning the video promoting the energy powder.
 However, CEM does not have the jurisdiction to regulate content on social media platforms, CEM acting chair Gabriela Naplatanova said.
-She pointed out that other EU countries have established mechanisms to oversee the online activities of vloggers and influencers.
+She pointed out that other EU Member States have established mechanisms to oversee the online activities of vloggers and influencers.

 /RY/